Long Term Care Ombudsman Program

 Primary Service/Complaint Investigation

-The Ombudsman Program’s primary role is to investigate and resolve complaints concerning long-term care facilities and service providers in an effort to improve the quality of life and care for long-term care consumers.
-Complaints may encompass concerns about nursing care, client rights, food, financial and environmental issues, etc. All communications with the Ombudsman are confidential and there is no charge for the services rendered.
+The primary role of the Ombudsman Program is to investigate and resolve complaints concerning long-term care facilities and home and community-based care providers in an effort to improve the quality of life and care for long-term care consumers.
+Complaints encompass concerns about the violation of client rights, nursing care issues, financial problems, food, environmental issues, and other matters of concern to consumers, their sponsors, and family members.

 Information and Referral